 The Charles Wallace Trusts

-The Charles Wallace Trusts for Pakistan, Bangladesh and Burma/Myanmar assist the nationals of these countries to obtain education and professional development in the UK.
+The Charles Wallace Trusts for India, Pakistan, Bangladesh and Burma offer grants and fellowships to nationals of these countries towards the costs of education or professional development in the UK.

 Google Europe Scholarship for Students with Disabilities